openstack/openstack-ansible/doc/source/install-guide/deploymenthost-osa.rst

 Install the source and dependencies for the deployment host.

 #.
-Clone the OSAD repository into the ``/opt/os-ansible-deployment``
+Clone the OSA repository into the ``/opt/openstack-ansible``
    directory:

    .. code-block:: bash

-       # git clone -b TAG https://github.com/stackforge/os-ansible-deployment.git /opt/os-ansible-deploymemt
+       # git clone -b TAG https://github.com/openstack/openstack-ansible.git /opt/os-ansible-deploymemt

    Replace *``TAG``* with the current stable release tag.

 #.
-Change to the ``/opt/os-ansible-deployment`` directory, and run the
+Change to the ``/opt/openstack-ansible`` directory, and run the
    Ansible bootstrap script:

    .. code-block:: bash